 It's okay to be lazy – or some might say "efficient" – when it comes to editing your photographs.
 When you've already done all the hard work out on location, lugging around your bagfuls of kit and waiting patiently for the perfect shot, it's more than understandable to not want to spend even more hours in front of your computer perfecting what you've captured.

-That's why ready made Lightroom presets are such a godsend for post-production – but why, exactly, and what do they do?
+That's why ready made Lightroom presets are such a godsend for post-production and help make Lightroom the best photo-editing software of all for many photographers – but why, exactly, are presets so important, and what do they do?

 What is a Lightroom preset?